mufpga/MicroFPGA-electronics/Box_panel_1/README.md

 ## Content

-The first box panel is connected to the laser and PWM signals, as well as camera trigger input and the servos.
-The Servos DSUB9 is connected to the servo distribution board (SDB).
+The first box panel is connected to the laser (EN) and PWM signals (POW), as well as camera trigger input and the servos.
+The lasers outputs can be used directly to trigger diode lasers.
+The servo DSUB9 is connected to the servo distribution board (SDB).
+The other DSUB9 connector can be used with the [LaserEngine](https://github.com/ries-lab/LaserEngine) electronics.
+Finally, both laser and PWM signals could be used as inputs to the AOTF conversion board in order to control an AOTF or an AOM.

 ![Box panel 1](Box_panel_1_soldered.jpg)